-NUCA supports legislation that protects government construction contracts from project labor agreement (PLA) mandates and will allow all contractors to have a fair opportunity at competing to rebuild America.
-PLA mandates prevent experienced contractors from competing to win contracts and potentially locks out vast numbers of today's workforce.
-We urge Congress to pass S. 403/H.R.
-1284 to ensure any workforce development legislation is free of PLA mandates.
+NUCA supports legislation that protects government construction contracts from project labor agreement (PLA) mandates and will allow all contractors, including small, women, and minority-owned businesses, to have a fair opportunity at competing to rebuild America.
+PLA mandates prevent experienced contractors from competing to win taxpayer-funded contracts and potentially locks out vast swathes of the workforce.
+We urge Congress to pass S. 537/H.R.
+1209 to ensure that any workforce development transportation legislation is free of PLA mandates.